-Video is now fully integrated into Cisco Unified Communications Manager (Unified CM), and there are also many video endpoints available from Cisco and its strategic partners.
-For example, Cisco Unified Video Advantage is just as easy to deploy, manage, and use as a Cisco Unified IP Phone.
+Video is fully integrated into Cisco Unified Communications Manager (Unified CM), and there are also many video endpoints available from Cisco and its strategic partners.
+For example, Cisco Jabber is just as easy to deploy, manage, and use as a Cisco Unified IP Phone.